LSK30/LSK30/README.md

 - 👋 Hi, I’m @LSK30
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning SQL
-- 📫 Reach me through 📧Mail & On Discord
+- 📫 Reach me through 📧Mail &  Discord

 <!---
 LSK30/LSK30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.